-Learning to automatically run applications at boot is very important in a wide range of Raspberry Pi projects.
+Learning how to run applications automatically on boot is a very important aspect in a large number of Raspberry Pi projects.

-For example, you may want to start a web server, a custom application, or a script.
-Or even connect to a physical device, such as a screen, a sensor, or an actuator.
+For example, because you want to start a web server, a custom application, or a script.
+Or even connect to a physical device, like a screen, a sensor, an actuator.

 rc.local | Simple method but less flexible |